explore

 4. Test out all your gear before the Tour Du Mont Blanc

-Babies aren’t the only ones in the family that should test out their gear prior to the TMB.
-Putting some miles on your gear before any big hike is a good rule of thumb under any circumstance, but when you’re traveling as a group, or with small children, it’s particularly important.
 It’s a long trail, and there is nothing that can put a damper on a trip like ill-fitting shoes, or a backpack that rubs in all the wrong places.
 Simply trying on new gear in the store won’t reveal these potential pitfalls – you need to break them in.
 Otherwise they’ll distract you from the more important things on the trail – like family.
-If you are considering the TMB, this probably isn’t your first hiking rodeo, but sometimes even seasoned trekkers succumb to the pitfalls of purchasing new gear right before a big trip.

-5. Use A Self Guided Tour Operator
+5. Use A Self Guided Tour Du Mont Blanc Tour Operator

-There are a number of ways to go about the TMB, from backpacking, to fully supported and guided tours.
-As fairly seasoned travelers, my family felt confident we’d be able to arrange all the particulars for the trip independently.
-But after weeks of struggling with the time difference, language barriers, and apparent lack of lodging that could accommodate the entire family (including an infant), we broke down and contacted a self-guided tour operator.
+But after weeks of struggling with the time difference, language barriers, and apparent lack of lodging that could accommodate the entire family (including an infant), we broke down and contacted a Tour Du Mont Blanc self-guided tour operator.
 I regret we didn’t do so sooner!

-A self-guided tour is not a guided tour.
+A self-guided tour is not a guided Mont Blanc tour.
 You won’t be part of a group, and you won’t have a guide.
 Instead, you’ll be provided route information, pre-booked accommodations, and insightful travel logistics, so that all you need to do is get from point A to point B each day, at your own pace(s).
-It’s the perfect option for anyone trying to maintain the illusion of independent travel, without having to deal with any of the stressful details – which can really add up when you have a large group.

 Mont Blanc Treks organized our trek for us, and I have also heard good things about Macs Adventure.